For delivery in time for CHRISTMAS, order BEFORE Thursday 18th December 10pm

 The Ormskirk savoy cabbage is a English heirloom variety originating from the Lancashire market town Ormskirk.
 As you can imagine, this cabbage is no stranger to cold and wet weather.
 It will resist splitting, even in a wet winter.
 The leaves are heavily crinkled - verdant green on the outside with pale green hearts.
 This is one of the tastiest heirloom savoys around - the sweet leaves hold their bite after cooking.
 Sow: March-April (undercover or outside with fleece or cloche)Plant: May, 45cm apartHarvest: Autumn-WinterKitchen: Roast, steam, sautee or braise.
 Pairs with acidic flavours (lemon, white wine). fats (sesame, bacon, chorizo, walnuts, parmesan), alliums (garlic, leeks), aromatics (mustard, cumin, parsley, coriander, thai sweet basil, ginger).Notes: To avoid massive cabbage heads, grow no further than 45cm apart.
 As with all brassicas, plant deep to avoid toppling.~0.5g/150 seedsGerm: 94% Aug 25

-Our vibrant collection of rare, heirloom vegetable seeds make an excellent gift for the nature-friendly kitchen gardener in your life.
-Our Rare Seeds Luxury Vegetable Seed Gift Collection has been carefully curated by Ellen to offer something new to the gourmet gardener.
-Locally adapted to UK growing conditions, most of the varieties in this collection have been saved on our 3 acre farm in Dorset, giving you the best chance of kitchen garden success! ***COMING NOVEMBER 1ST*** Broccoli 'Piracicaba' Climbing French Bean 'Marvel of Venice' Perpetual Spinach 'Verde da Taglio' Physalis 'Mary’s Niagra' Shallot 'Cuisse de Poulet du Poitou' Salad Rocket 'Astro' Cucumber 'Mideast Peace' Why buy this collection?
-Rare & Gourmet Seeds: Features 7 unusual varieties, all grown and selected for flavour.
-Many of the varieties and selections we offer aren't available anywhere else - perfect for the gardener who has everything!
+Kids' Eco-Friendly Vegetable Seed Gift Collection Our 'Easy Peasy' Kid's Vegetable Seed Gift Collection is the perfect eco-friendly Christmas stocking filler!
+With 5 varieties of tasty, easy-grow vegetables, our heirloom seed bundle is a brilliant introduction to growing your own food for young UK gardeners.
+Ellen has carefully curated this collection, inspired by the crops her kids love to grow - crops that are easy-to-grow, quick to sprout and fun to harvest.
+Our seeds are locally grown and locally adapted to UK growing conditions, giving you the best chance of success!
+Pea 'Carouby de Maussane' Carrot 'Little Fingers' French Beans 'Marvel of Venice' Mini Pumpkin 'Black Futsu' Basil 'Sweet Genovese' Why buy this collection?
+Seeds for Kids: Features 5 heirloom varieties, carefully chosen to inspire a love of gardening and nature.
 UK Sourced & Adapted: Our seeds are selected for their resilience and ability to thrive in the British climate, giving you the best chance of success!
 Most of our varieties are produced on our organically managed, 3 acre farm in Dorset.
-Sustainable & Eco-friendly: We only sell open-pollinated & heirloom varieties (no F1 hybrids) which means you can save your own seeds for the next year.
+Sustainable & Eco-friendly: We only sell open-pollinated & heirloom varieties (no F1 hybrids) which means you can even save your own seeds with your kids to resow next year.
 A Thoughtful Christmas Present: Sharing seeds over the darkest months of the year is an ancient tradition we can all be part of.
-Our gift collections are beautifully packaged in a plastic-free, eco-friendly gift bag made from recycled cotton - perfect for anyone who wants to experience the joy of growing your own produce.
+Our gift collections are beautifully packaged in a plastic-free, eco-friendly gift bag made from recycled cotton.
 Gift mindfully this Christmas and give a gift that grows!
-Our Rare Seeds Luxury Vegetable Seed Collection is the ultimate Christmas gift, putting flavour back into the kitchen garden and inspiring joy, hope and growth in the year ahead.
+Our 'Easy Peasy' Kids' Vegetable Seed Collection is the ultimate Christmas stocking filler, giving you all a reason to go outside and get growing this year!

 • Red Sweet Pepper Lesya Rare Heirloom Pepper Lesya